timmcginley/41936/Subjects/Architecture/index.md

 * Support the analysis, design and construction of the physical model.
 * Use the model to explore the spatial capacity and requirements of your team's chosen building
 * Explore different options for facade design
-* Work with Geo consultants (if you haev them) to model the site that the building sits on.
+* Work with Geo consultants (if you have them) to model the site that the building sits on.

 #### A2 Project Plan
 * Analyse the documentation and previous projects to work out what you need to do when and provide this information to the PM.